In this article

 Surround yourself with friends, family, and other loved ones who support you.
 You may even turn to addiction support groups to meet other people who are in similar positions as you.

-The more you surround yourself with healthy relationships, the easier it will be to recover from alcohol addiction.
+The more you surround yourself with healthy relationships, the easier it will be to recover and maintain sobriety.

-Being around alcohol when you are trying to abstain from drinking it will only make your road to recovery harder.
-If you can, avoid going to events where you know that drinking is going to be a big part.
+Being around alcohol when trying to abstain from drinking will only make your road to recovery harder.
+Until you’re at a better place in your recovery, avoid going to events where you know drinking will be a big part of them.

-Do not keep alcohol in your house — or anywhere that is within easy access for you.
+Don't keep alcohol in your house or anywhere that is easily accessible to you.
 If you know that alcohol is in your kitchen, you may be more tempted to reach for it.

 If you live with friends or family, kindly ask them to do the same to support your sobriety.

-If you have recovered from your alcohol addiction, you can still attend support groups like Alcoholics Anonymous (AA).
+If you have recovered from your alcohol addiction, you can still attend support groups like AA.
 Continuing to show up at support groups holds you accountable and reminds you why you got sober in the first place.
-Doing this can help you to stay sober.
+Doing this can help you to stay sober long-term.

-Therapy can help you identify and unpack the reasons that may be causing you to drink.
-For example, if you are struggling in your marriage or dealing with trauma, you may turn to alcohol as an escape mechanism.
-Psychotherapy can help you tackle the root of your issues in a healthy way.
+Therapy helps you identify and unpack the core reasons causing you to drink.
+For example, drinking alcohol can be an escape mechanism if you’re struggling in your marriage or dealing with trauma.

 Studies show that exercising releases natural endorphins that make you feel happy.
 Because alcoholism is often linked to depression, consider getting your body moving to help boost your mood.